US rests its case against fallen tech star Elizabeth Holmes

 “There’s nothing sort of fancy or sexy about this testimony,” she said.
 “The witnesses were very careful in their testimony.
 None of the witnesses seemed to harbor anger or a grudge against her.
 And so because of that, they were very powerful witnesses.”

 The 29 witnesses called by the government included former two Theranos lab directors who repeatedly warned Holmes that the blood-testing technology was wildly unreliable.
 Prosecutors also questioned two part-time lab directors, including Balwani’s dermatologist, who spent only a few hours scrutinizing Theranos’ blood-testing technology during late 2014 and most of 2015.
-As Holmes’ lawyers pointed out, the part-time lab directors were allowed under government regulations.
+As Holmes’ lawyers noted, the part-time lab directors were allowed under government regulations.

+Other key witnesses included former employees of Pfizer, former Safeway CEO Steve Burd and a litany of Theranos investors, including a representative for the family investment firm of Betsy DeVos, the former education secretary under President Donald Trump.
+The DeVos family wound up investing $100 million.

+It was perhaps just as notable whom the government didn’t summon to the stand from the list of nearly 200 potential witnesses that it submitted before the trial began.
+That list included two former Theranos board members who were part of Presidential cabinets — Henry Kissinger, Secretary of State during the Nixon administration, and William Perry, Secretary of Defense during the Clinton administration.